gtownsend20/WikiartsScraper/README.md

 This means that each artist will have a seperate incrementing id from `0` to `n`

 ### Future Work
 * URL "prediction" to eliminate seperate navigation to each artist's painting if there is no desire to save additonal information/features from that painting.
-* CLI
 * Ability to queue a set of artists for scraping to overcome the `0` to `n` behaviour mentioned above.
+* Instead of saving information of each painting in working memory before writing it away, a StreamReader and StreamWriter approach will improve memory usage and responsiveness.
+* Implement background workers for certain operations to increase responsiveness